CMake in AimRT

 Modern CMake

-AimRT’s Third-party Dependency Management Strategy
+AimRT’s Third-Party Dependency Management Strategy

 # Set AIMRT_DOWNLOAD_FLAGS to download from mirror site